Skip to main content

 2. between 0 and 5 points: for the mandatory criteria of the teacher performance appraisal that refer to the knowledge of children’s rights and the development of pupils’ civic, patriotic and prosocial attitudes (see above the two mandatory criteria for the teacher performance appraisal that apply to heads who do not teach).

-As the teacher performance appraisal, the appraisal of teaching and non-teaching heads ends with a descriptive grade:
+As the teacher performance appraisal, the appraisal of teaching and non-teaching heads ends with a descriptive statement or grade:

 • outstanding: at least 90% of the maximum number of points;